Mie-Jonasson/ComputerScienceMasters/AdvancedProgramming/ExamNotes.md

 Classes are **constructed** with 'val' input parameters as fields and execution of top-level statements in the class definition.
 We may define default value for input parameters to avoid overloading.

+Declaring **opaque** types, means the user cannot exploit the underlying representation: `opaque type MaxSize = Int`.
+This may also be useful when defining extensions to limit to this exact type (an not a similar type with the same footprint).
+Similar benefits as to defining it as a class, but avoiding the more complex structure.

 #### Polymorphism and monomorphism
 **Monomorphic** functions operate on a fixed type, f.ex. an integer.
 On the other hand, **polymorphic** functions may be defined using syntax `<func_name>[A, B](<arg_1>: A) => B:` allowing types `A` and `B` to take on any type (custom or library) when used and applied later on.
 When using, one may type the function by `<func_name>[Int, Int](<concrete_arg_1>)`